 Based on their professional interests, students at Mayo Clinic's campus in Rochester, Minnesota, are matched with Mayo investigators and spend at least eight weeks conducting research.
 Fellowship recipients experience dynamic basic or clinical research while working with nationally and internationally recognized scientists and clinicians.

 Students usually participate in the program in the summer between their first and second years of medical school.

 In addition to their research projects, students attend seminars and presentations that introduce clinical research methods and the Mayo Clinic Center for Clinical and Translational Science (CCaTS).

 Eligible for the Summer Research Fellowship are individuals who are:

 - U.S. citizens or permanent residents enrolled in a United States medical school that is accredited by the Liaison Committee on Medical Education

-- Members of groups that Mayo Clinic College of Medicine considers underrepresented:
+- Members of groups that Mayo Clinic College of Medicine and Science considers underrepresented:

 - Hispanic or Latino